Compare broadband and phone deals

 Frequently asked questions

-Do I need a phone line for broadband and phone?
+Do I need to have a landline for broadband and phone deal?

 Are there home phone deals without broadband?

 Yes, but these are quite rare.
 BT is one provider that offers home phone deals without combining these with broadband provision.
 There are far more offers and services that include broadband as standard, and you’re unlikely to make substantial savings by taking a phone-only deal.